 Missouri faculty became leaders in animal research and extension interests early in the 20th century.
-Early research concentrated on the effects of nutrition and management practices on the efficiency of production of high-quality meat, milk, eggs and animal products.
 Some of the early "pioneers" who attained national stature were F. B. Mumford (controlled animal feeding); A. G. Hogan (vitamin and mineral supplements for swine); Samuel Brody (environmental physiology and energy metabolism); C. W. Turner (endocrinology and lactation); H. L. Kempster (egg production); Fred McKenzie (reproductive biology) and H. A. Herman (artificial insemination).
-Many of these avenues of research and extension were so "on-target" that they continue today at a much more basic level.
-(For an up-to-date history of the Animal Sciences Division see: The Division of Animal Sciences, University of Missouri - 100 years, Agriculture Experiment Station Special Report 564, April 2006).
+Many of these research topics continue to be explored and studied today.

 As the Land-Grant University of a state in which animal agriculture makes a major contribution to the economy, the University of Missouri has an obligation to the citizens of the State to fulfill these four missions: